code-312/ceic-jekyll/pages/services/clear-your-record.md

     out our Expungement 101 webinar, here!</em></strong></a></p><p><a href="https://www.facebook.com/watch/?v=1262070770807141"><strong><em>Check
     out our Virtual Wraparound Reentry Resource Fair, here!</em></strong></a></p><p>If you are in need of expungement support, please reach out to the Coalition CannabisEquityIL@gmail.com.</p>
+- template: text-area
+  style: Flashy
+  text_area: "<h2>What We Believe</h2><p>The Cannabis Equity Illinois Coalition believes
+    that if Illinois is going to address the injustices of prohibition, then everyone who has a criminal record for a cannabis offense should have their record cleared immediately. </p><p>We strongly believe in utilizing technology to support this work, and fully support the use of automatic expungement in Illinois.
+The Coalition also supports the transition to E-Filing, so that someone can submit their petition for expungement using a computer.</p><p>The Coalition believes in expunging cannabis records as widely as possible, especially those that are not ‘Stand-alone’ offenses.</p>"

 ---